migueltorrescosta/collapsedwave/content/index.md

 2. Follow the back links to find mentions of a page.
 Some concepts such as [[📘 Potential energy]] and [[📘 Hilbert Space]]s are mentioned frequently.
 3. Use the graph view to navigate see an overview of linked notes without leaving the page
 4. Setup [Obsidian](https://obsidian.md) in order to explore these notes in your local laptop.

+# 📳 RSS Feed

+You can follow new notes from this webpage as they are being created by subscribing to our [RSS Feed](https://collapsedwave.com/index.xml).

 # ❓ Note icons
 All notes have an icon before the title.
 This provides you with instant feedback about the contents of the note: